 5 Things You Need To Know Before You Splurge On Another Moisturizer

-Moisturizer is one of THE most important parts of your beauty regime: It’s necessary regardless of your skin type – yes, even if you have oily skin!
+Moisturizer is one of THE most important parts of your beauty regimen: It’s necessary regardless of your skin type – yes, even if you have oily skin!
 A good moisturizer nourishes and gives your skin a healthy dose of hydration while sealing in moisture.
 The problem with buying a new moisturizer, is they’re so damn difficult to understand; you might as well be reading another language.
-Yes, it might claim it will make all your wrinkles disappear on the packaging, but that doesn’t mean they’re actually going to do that.
+Yes, it might claim it will soften all your wrinkles on the packaging, but that doesn’t mean they’re actually going to do that.
 Here’s our ultimate guide for buying a moisturizer that actually works for you:

 1. Know your skin type:

-By knowing your skin type, you’ll be able to buy a moisturizer that’s tailored to your skin’s specific needs, so it’ll be a lot more effective and you’ll also reduce the chances of a bad reaction.
+By knowing your skin type, you’ll be able to buy a moisturizer that’s tailored to your skin’s specific needs, so it’ll be a lot more effective, and you’ll also reduce the chances of a bad reaction.
 For instance, if you have really sensitive skin and use a product designed for acne-prone skin, it could contain salicylic acid or sulfur, which would seriously aggravate sensitive skin.
-It’s not just the ingredients list that’s altered for different skin types either, the formulas are also completely different, in order to complement different skin types.
+It’s not just the ingredients list that’s altered for different skin types either; the formulas are also completely different, in order to complement different skin types.
 For example, a moisturizer for sensitive or dry skin is going to be a heavier formula and will most likely be cream based, so it can really nourish and soothe.
 Whereas a moisturizer for oily skin will be a lightweight, water-based gel so it won’t clog pores or leave your skin feeling greasy.
 If you’re unsure what skin type you have, check out our guide.